 West of the Rockies we use mainly FedEx Ground which also is no more than 3 days in transit.
 We have had excellent results using these methods and the plants arrive in great condition.

-If you require something different or faster or more expensive, please give us a call.
 Please note that these are the time estimates for delivery once your order has been shipped and is not how long it will take for you to receive your plants after placing your order.
 Please see the first paragraph on this Ordering page for clarification.

 Shipping Season.
 We ship year round weather permitting.
 We are weather junkies and if there is weather that is too cold or too hot between us for the method of shipping, then we will delay shipment and notify you.